meaning-matters/NYT-Popular/README.md

 ## Remarks

 - Type of a app is slightly different than requested.
 I wanted to save time by reusing demo code I wrote only a few weeks ago.
 A lot was added: saving data in Core Data, parsing JSON using Swift 4 Codable, use Swift 4 KVO, implement favorites, add delete functionality, made universal by adding iPad split view support, ...
+- Images are not saved on disk.
+Now that there's a Core Data database, the image cache could be re-implemented using Core Data.
 - Please be aware that it's a lot of code done in a short time.
 A number of things could be refactored a bit.
 - Basic error handling is in place: An error is shown at center screen if the list could not be loaded.
 - No external libraries are used.
 So no special instructions are needed to run the app.